sjoblomj/feeder/README.md

 * `filters`: Optional.
 A list of search filters which must be present for the feed entry to be considered.
 The title and entry text is combined and searched.
 The filters can be specified as regex.

 Below is example configuration for the website Phoronix.
 Since the `url` attribute points to an RSS-feed, the `displayUrl` attribute is given as well, so that the dashboard has a link to the main site.
 Since (almost) all articles are written by the same author and that information is not encoded into the RSS-feed, the name and picture of the author is specified through the `insertValues`.
-Finally, there is a filter which specifies that only articles containing "wayland" or "arch" will be shown.
+Finally, there is a filter which specifies that the only articles to keep are those where the text or title contains "wayland" or "arch".

 ```
   - name: Phoronix